Glossitis refers to inflammation of the tongue. The condition

 virus that causes cold sores and blisters around the mouth, may contribute to

 Low Iron Levels

-Dry mouth is caused by a lack of saliva.
-You need saliva to keep your tongue moist.
+Dry mouth is caused by a lack of saliva, which may be due to a

 You may be at risk for tongue inflammation if you: